JustGoodDesign/Docs/GoodGIT.md

 > Browser - Opens the repro browser on the selected file(s)

 > CleanUp - Runs an GIT cleanup at the root level

+> Clone - Runs an GIT clone at the specified path
 ```